 Students will be assigned to yearlong afternoon sessions with the Academy of Medical Educators (AME) and additional clinical experiences.
 These afternoons are comprised primarily of small group sessions taught by your AME.
 In addition, you will spend 4-5 sessions (total of 15 hours) with your longitudinal preceptor in an ambulatory clinical experience and 6 sessions (4 hours each) with a 4th year medical student and faculty member in an inpatient clinical experience.
 Additionally, students will have sessions using simulators, live models, and standardized patients to identify physical examination abnormalities, like abnormal cardiopulmonary sounds and ascites.
-Students will also perform a brief negotiated interview regarding substance use problems.
+Students will also perform a motivational interview technique known as the brief negotiated interview regarding substance use problems and practice more advanced communication skills regarding delivering bad news, PEARLSS, and teach back.
 There will be specialized sessions in clinical reasoning.
 Occasionally, students may participate in evening or Friday afternoon educational activities, depending on instructor or standardized patient availability.